molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

     c.
 Linux: open your preferred terminal emulator and enter the command alias `c`.

-4. Configure conda and install OpenMM (and other useful tools) by running the following commands.
-Copy-paste should work.
+4. Configure conda and install OpenMM and other useful tools) by running the following commands.
+Copy-paste should work, but on Windows you have to copy-paste line by line.
+(You can skip the comments.)

     ```bash
     conda config --add channels conda-forge